hipay/hipay-docs/hipay-fullservice-sdk-ios/03-Generating-a-signature.md

-# Generating a signature server-side
+# Generating a server-side signature

-In order to perform some actions with the HiPay Fullservice SDK for iOS such as execute a payment or get transaction details, you need to generate a *signature* on the server side beforehand.
+In order to perform some actions with the HiPay Fullservice SDK for iOS, such as making a payment or getting transaction details, you need to generate a *signature* on the server side beforehand.

-The *signature* will be used as an additional **parameter** for these `HPFGatewayClient`'s methods:
+This *signature* will be used as an additional **parameter** for these `HPFGatewayClient` methods:

-- Request new order
+- Request a new order,
-- Initialize hosted payment page
+- Initialize a hosted payment page,
-- Get transaction(s) details
+- Get transaction details.

-The signature parameter is necessary for security purposes and must be generated on your server beforehand, for each order to be paid on the HiPay Fullservice SDK for iOS.
-You can get more details about these methods in the a ["Advanced usage" section](#usage-making-payments-core-wrapper-advanced-integration).
+The signature parameter is necessary for security purposes and must be generated on your server beforehand for each order to be paid on the HiPay Fullservice SDK for iOS.
+You can get more details about these methods in the ["Advanced usage" section](#usage-making-payments-core-wrapper-advanced-integration).

 ## Signature calculation

 The signature is the **SHA-1 hash** of these four parameters concatenation:

-- Order ID
+- Order ID,
-- Amount (formatted with two decimal places, example: 72.10)
+- Amount (formatted with two decimal places, example: 72.10),
-- Currency
+- Currency,
-- Secret pass phrase
+- Secret passphrase.

-The signature has to be generated beforehand on the **server side** in order not to show the **secret pass phrase** in client code.
+The signature has to be generated beforehand on the **server side** in order not to show the **secret passphrase** in client code.
-Which is why the example codes below are executed in PHP/Python and not embedded in the iOS app directly.
+That is why the code examples below are executed in PHP/Python and not embedded in the iOS app directly.
 This code has to be hosted somewhere on your servers.

-Below are some example codes for signature generation
+Please find below some code examples for signature generation.

 #### PHP
 ```PHP